TWiedemann/CubicJordanMatrixAlg/doc/manual.md

 Thus to prove that `g` and `h` are the same, it suffices to prove that all elements in the output list represent 0.

 As for `TestEquality`, the user should assure that `ComRingIndet(ComRing_rank)` or `ConicAlgIndet(ConicAlg_rank)` do not occur in the definition of `g` and `h`.

+# For advanced users

+While the main functions of the package are described above, more functions can be found by studying the GAP source files in `F4GradedGroups/gap`.